Mephistoteles28/tictaktoe-python/README.md

 ## How to play

-You can play this game by **_click on the .exe file_** and it will automatically run in your command prompt.
+You can play this game by **_click on the .exe file_** inside dist folder (dist\tiktaktoeV2.exe) and it will automatically run in your command prompt.

 ## Rules